wxjiao/Is-ChatGPT-A-Good-Translator/README.md

 ### Translation Robustness

-We evaluate the translation robustness of ChatGPT on biomedical abstracts, reddit comments, and crowdsourced speeches:
+We evaluate the translation robustness of ChatGPT on biomedical abstracts, reddit comments, and crowdsourced speeches.
+- ChatGPT does not perform as well as the commercial systems on biomedical abstracts or Reddit comments but exhibits good results on spoken language.

 <div align="center">
     <img width="42%" alt="image" src="https://github.com/wxjiao/Is-ChatGPT-A-Good-Translator/assets/31032829/9eec7ce9-16f5-4d3e-80ce-cae67bc647e1">